BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 #### <b>1.
 "Only with a good culture can we enjoy all of the good things that are available to us"</b>
 <p>
-    When I spend time with a person who grew up elsewhere and has lived for many years in the United States, I can, whether for better or worse, feel the imprint of it on their soul.
+    When I spend time with someone who grew up elsewhere and has lived for many years in the United States, I can, whether for better or worse for that particular person, feel the imprint of it on their soul.
 </p>

 <p>
-    Culture is like secondhand cigarette smoke: you can't be "in it" without "getting it on you".
+    Culture is like smoke: you can't be "in it" without "getting it on you".
 </p>

 <p>